 Avoiding Vague Statements

-When describing a patient’s condition, avoiding vague statements that may not accurately reflect their terminal status is crucial.
-Instead, focus on objective observations and specific symptoms supporting the patient’s hospice care eligibility.
+When describing a patient’s condition, avoid vague statements that may not accurately reflect their terminal status.
+Instead, focus on objective observations and specific symptoms that support the patient’s eligibility for hospice care.
 For example, instead of stating, “patient appears chronically ill,” you could describe specific symptoms such as “Patient presents with cachexia, fatigue, and dyspnea at rest,” indicating advanced disease progression.

 Be Mindful of Word Choices